- Home

 - help diagnose a brain tumour (biopsy).

+All of the tumour will be removed if it can be done safely, but this will depend on the type and location of the tumour.
 Removing part of the tumour may be considered when the tumour covers a wider area or is near major blood vessels or other important parts of the brain or spinal cord.
 This may help reduce the pressure on your brain, which will improve some of the symptoms.

 When surgery is not possible

-Your doctor will talk to you about what other treatments you can have and ways to manage symptoms.
+Your doctor will talk to you about what treatments you can have and ways to manage symptoms.

 What to expect before surgery

-The different scans used to diagnose a brain tumour (such as MRI or CT scans) are often done again to help plan surgery.
+The different scans used to diagnose a brain tumour (such as MRI or CT scans) are often done again to plan surgery.

 → READ MORE: The types of surgery for brain cancer